awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 + The VPC created by AWS Control Tower is not the same as the default VPC that is created for all AWS accounts\.
 In regions where AWS Control Tower is supported, AWS Control Tower deletes the default AWS VPC when it creates the AWS Control Tower VPC\.
 +  If you delete your default VPC in your home AWS Region, it's best to delete it in all other AWS Regions\.

-## Log in as a Root User<a name="root-login"></a>
+## Sign in as a Root User<a name="root-login"></a>

 Certain administrative tasks require that you must sign in as a root user\.
 You can sign in as a root user to an AWS account that was created by account factory in AWS Control Tower\.

 **You must sign in as a root user to perform the following actions:**
 + Change certain account settings, including the account name, root user password, or email address\.
-For more information, see [Updating and Moving Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.
+For more information, see [Updating and Moving Account Factory Accounts with AWS Service Catalog](account-factory.md#updating-account-factory-accounts)\.
 + To change or enable your [AWS Support plan](https://docs.aws.amazon.com/controltower/latest/userguide/troubleshooting.html#getting-support)\.
 + To [close an AWS Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html)\.
 + For more information about actions that require root login credentials, please see [AWS Tasks that Require AWS Root Login Credentials](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.